 January 06, 1995, Harare, Mashonaland

 Right arm medium fast

-In 2016, he also revealed unexpected T20 wicket-taking ability, too, collecting 5 for 13 against Hampshire to take Middlesex into the quarter-finals, having only taken his maiden T20 wicket on Thursday earlier that week.
-That Higgins was a dangerous customer in T20 was exemplified in 2017 when he rattled up an unbeaten 68 from 28 balls against Gloucestershire at Cheltenham.
-Gloucestershire liked what they saw so much that they enticed Higgins to sign for them at the end of the season with coach Richard Dawson terming him: "A game changer".
+In 2016, he revealed his wicket-taking abilities too, collecting 5 for 13 against Hampshire to take Middlesex into the quarter-finals of the T20 Blast.
+His short-form credentials became apparent in 2017 when he smashed 68 not out off 28 balls against Gloucestershire at Cheltenham, which enticed them to lure him away from Middlesex at the end of the season - with Richard Dawson terming him: "A game-changer."

 Batting & Fielding

 News and Features